Josephwjack/programming-language-suggestor/README.md

 ## Description

-_Basic survey type webpage to help people chose the right programming language for themselves.
+_Basic survey type webpage to help people choose the right programming language for themselves.
 Built as a week 2 independant project for Epicodus._

 ## Technologies Used